microsoft/azure_arc/azure_arc_servers_jumpstart/docs/onboard_server_win.md

 # Onboard an existing Windows server with Azure Arc

-The following README will guide you on how to connect an Windows machine to Azure Arc using a simple Powershell script.
+The following README will guide you on how to connect an Windows machine to Azure Arc using a simple PowerShell script.

 # Prerequisites